 Apart from a variety of state-level tax incentives, your business may also qualify to receive local tax as well as non-tax incentives for expanding within the said designated Enterprise Zone.

 Are there any Disadvantages of Incorporating in Alabama?

-If you are wondering what could the disadvantages be, if you register a new business in Alabama then the truth is that there are very few.
-One of the disadvantages is that if you register a Corporation then it will be monitored by federal, state as well as local agencies.
+If you are wondering what disadvantages there are, then the truth is if you register a new business in Alabama there are very few.
+One of them is that if you register a Corporation in Alabama it will be monitored by federal, state as well as local agencies.
 As a result, you might have to handle larger amount of paperwork and ensure they are in accordance with state regulations.
-On the other hand, if you form an LLC then it may get dissolved if it goes bankrupt or a member dies unlike in Corporations, which can exist forever.
+On the other hand, if you form an LLC then it may get dissolved if it goes bankrupt or a member dies unlike with Corporations, which can exist forever.